About

 Posts

 The posts will contain a word, the pronunciation, the type of speech, and sometimes a comment about the word.
 After the word will be the definition for the previous day’s word, including when the word was first used in English, as well as the etymology.
-I normally document the ‘first used’ year into “early” (00-24), “mid” (25-74), and “late” (75-99) century (example: mid-1800s or late-1600s).
+The definition I provide is based on the reference data; sometimes, they don’t include all of the possible definition.
+As far as the ‘first used’ year, I divide the centuries into “early” (00-24), “mid” (25-74), and “late” (75-99) century (example: “mid-1800s” or “late 1600s”).
+If the time spans a century, I’ll note “around <century>” (example: if a word came into English in 1790-1810, I’ll say “around 1800”).
 On some occasions, I may use “very early” (00-09) or “very late” (90-99).
-When the ‘first used’ date is in the 1900s, I’ll provide the decade (for example, 1920s).
-On ever more rare occasions, I may provide a specific year; this practice is more common with recent years.
+When the ‘first used’ date is after 1900, I provide the decade (for example, 1920s), so if you see “1900s” that means the first decade of the 1900s.
+On rare occasions, I may provide a specific year; this practice is more common with recent years.

 Pronunciation

 I don’t really have a fixed set of rules; however, I don’t want to use symbols.
 My preference is to define words phonetically using smaller words; for example, dictionary would be DIK-shun-air-ee, using upper case for the emphasized syllable.
+I prefer to use fairly well-known one syllable words over a more phonetic spelling (“fuss” rather than “fuhs”).
 Vowels are the difficult bit of pronunciation.
 It’s also complicated because English doesn’t just have ‘long’ and ‘short’ vowels (think of lake, father, and sat).
 I’m going to use “ay” for the long ‘a’ sound (as in lake), “ah” for the sound of the ‘a’ in “father”, and ‘a’ for the short ‘a’ (as in “sat”).
-For some people, ‘ay’ may look as if it should be pronounced with a long ‘i’ sound, but, for the time being, this is the best way to separate the various ‘a’ sounds.
+I use ‘aye’ for long ‘i’ (and ‘ih’ for the sort ‘i’).